 Mandatory Information Essentially Required Information.
 Patient Information.
 One or more suspected reaction (s).
-The reaction terms must be given.
-One or more suspected drug (s).
-Reporter Information.
-Patient initials, and age at the time of reaction.
+The reaction Patient initials, and age at the time of reaction.
 Sex of the patient.
 Reaction term (s).
-Time-to-onset of reaction (start date/time of suspected drug +start date/time of reaction) Suspected drug (s) (dose, strength, dosage) Indication for use.
-Seriousness of reaction Outcome of reaction De-challenge Re-challenge (not always ethical to perform) Reporter information (designation, contact details) Case Narrative in free text (chronology of happening of ADRs) Date of report.
+Time-to-onset of reaction (start date/time of suspected drug +start date/time of reaction)

+te erms must be 5.
+Suspected drug (s) (dose, strength,

+gi iven. dosage)

+3. O one or more 6.
+Indication for use.

+sı uspected drug (s).
+7. Seriousness of reaction

+4. R eporter 8.
+Outcome of reaction

+In nformation.
+9. De-challenge

+10. Re-challenge (not always ethical to

+perform)

+11. Reporter information (designation,

+contact details)

+12. Case Narrative in free text

+(chronology of happening of ADRs)

+13. Date of report.

+1